GEEGABYTE1/StellarPython/README.md

 The second possible error is if the amount of lumens the user wants to send exceeds the amount of lumen the sender user actually has.
 In this case, StellarPython will cancel the transaction, and the user may need to evalute their amounts of lumen.
 This may also interrupt the signing transaction process, which can also interrupt the transaction creation.

-The third possible error is not having the correct `network_passphrase`, in which, the user may need to research the live server passphrase or need to use the testnet passphrase: `TESTNET_NETWORK_PASSPHRASE`.
+The third possible error is not having the correct `network_passphrase`, in which, the user may or need to use the testnet passphrases:
+  - Testnet: `Network.TESTNET_NETWORK_PASSPHRASE`
+  - Live: `Network.PUBLIC_NETWORK_PASSPHRASE`

 # Receiving Transactions